axe-api/axe-api/readme.md

 - [PUT] `api/users/:userId/posts/:id`
 - [DELETE] `api/users/:userId/posts/:id`

 This is the main power of Axe API.
 Nevertheless, it is not limited only to this power.
-There are many more features are waiting to discover. :bulb:
+There are many more features waiting to be discovered. :bulb:

 ## Installation

 Using **Axe API** in an application is very easy.
 We've created a CLI tool for you; [axe-magic](https://github.com/axe-api/axe-magic).

 You can create a new Axe API project by using [axe-magic](https://github.com/axe-api/axe-magic).
 But first, you can install it in your development environment.
-When you installed it, you can be able to access **axe-magic** command via CLI.
-You can use the following command to install **axe-magic** to your machine;
+When you have installed it, you will be able to access **axe-magic** command via CLI.
+You can use the following command to install **axe-magic** to your machine:

 ```bash
 $ npm i -g axe-magic